Empower Youth, Enlighten their Future

 Few Direct Competitors in Our Specific Market Niche

 Unlike other employment portals, ProWider is youth-centric – it is specifically designed for university students seeking internships and part-time work experience.
-Even recruitment platforms like WOBB, which focus on young jobseekers, pose little threat to us as they primarily cater to graduates seeking full-time jobs.
+Most of the recruitment platforms primarily cater to graduates seeking full-time jobs.
 This gives us plenty of room to grow and dominate our specific market niche.

 Even if some of our indirect competitors seek to capitalize on our success by expanding their services, they face high barriers to entry as they lack our extensive network of close relationships with universities and industry players, who know us well and trust in our expertise.
 It will take them a long time to replicate our network of contacts, affording us extra time to enhance our services to always stay one step ahead.